0xAX/linux-insides/Initialization/linux-initialization-1.md

 	jne	1b
 ```

 Here we put the address of the `level2_kernel_pgt` to the `rdi` and address of the page table entry to the `r8` register.
-Next we check the present bit in the `level2_kernel_pgt` and if it is zero we're moving to the next page by adding 8 bytes to `rdi` which contatins address of the `level2_kernel_pgt`.
+Next we check the present bit in the `level2_kernel_pgt` and if it is zero we're moving to the next page by adding 8 bytes to `rdi` which contaitns address of the `level2_kernel_pgt`.
 After this we compare it with `r8` (contains address of the page table entry) and go back to label `1` or move forward.

 In the next step we correct `phys_base` physical address with `rbp` (contains physical address of the `_text`), put physical address of the `early_level4_pgt` and jump to label `1`: